Picture of a young woman with her three children.

 EVENTThe duration of the charitable activity is less than a week.
 Weekend-long concert or one-day block party.

 PROGRAMThe duration of the charitable activity is ongoing.
 A year-round health facility.
-All proposals related to educational activities that occur annually, like after- or summer-school programs.
+All proposals related to annual educational activities, like after- or summer-school programs.

 CAPITAL/